 Foskey almost looks like he was built in a lab.
-He’s listed at 6’5″, 260 pounds, but he sports a lean, streamlined, and compact frame that carries his weight incredibly well.
-He also brings excellent length with that frame, which helps him in multiple phases.
+He measured in at 6’5″, 264 pounds at the NFL Combine, but he sports a lean, streamlined, and compact frame that carries his weight incredibly well.
+He also brings excellent length with that frame — measuring with 34″ arms — which helps him in multiple phases.

 At his size, Foskey also brings visibly elite explosive capacity.
 He’s an immediate accelerator off the snap who covers ground with awe-inspiring quickness out of his stance.
 His fast, long strides can be very hard to match.
 It also helps that Foskey reacts quickly to the snap.
 He gears up instantly and puts sudden pressure on blocking angles.

-Foskey’s burst grants him great speed as a rusher as well.
+Foskey’s burst grants him venerable speed as a rusher.
 When blitzing from space, he can load up intense speed-to-power energy.
-And around the edge, he can also build up the necessary speed to surpass the apex and gain space inside from wide alignments.
+Around the edge, he also builds up the necessary speed to surpass the apex and gain space inside from wide alignments.
 His ankle flexion only compounds his appeal in this regard.

 Foskey can sustain curvilinear acceleration around the edge, as he has the necessary ankle flexion to dip and accelerate around the apex.
 His bend capacity most often shows up when he has a bit of space to work with, but he can also pinch the corner in congested situations.
 Additionally, with his ankle flexion, Foskey can loop around the formation as a stunting lineman.

 Explosiveness is a primary trait for Foskey, as is his agility.
-He is an amped-up mover with visible twitch, allowing him to build momentum heading into contact.
+He’s an amped-up mover with visible twitch, which allows him to build momentum heading into contact.
 He’s a fleet-footed athlete whose fast foot movement can make him highly adaptable and unpredictable for blockers in short ranges.

-Foskey has shown he can quickly plant and divert inside after scraping past the tackle at the apex.
+Foskey has shown to quickly plant and divert inside after scraping past the tackle at the apex.
 He can also throttle down after surpassing the apex to pinch the corner with more control.
-And with his lateral agility and twitch, he’s able to freely stunt across alignments and generate displacement quickly on reps.
+With his lateral agility and twitch, he’s able to freely stunt across alignments and generate displacement quickly on reps.

 In run defense, Foskey leverages himself very well.
-He can sink his pads and extend, then sidestep blocks and square up runners.
+He sinks his pads and extends, then sidesteps blocks and squares up runners.
 But his leverage acquisition extends to other phases as well.
-As a pass rusher, he’s shown he can effectively lower his pads and load up power from his base.
+As a pass rusher, Foskey’s shown to effectively lower his pads and load up power from his base.
 He can also dip underneath extensions and attack the torso while leaning to keep himself clean.

 There are many impressive parts of Foskey’s game, but his hand usage might be chief among them.
 Foskey has a tremendous foundation as a hand fighter with his traits.
 He can effectively load up his hands to build potential energy and launch into contact on power rushes.
 But he’s also a very advanced rusher for his age, stacking violent swipes, extensions, and moving in rapid succession, effortlessly using his upper and lower body in sync.

 Diving into the details, Foskey can bait linemen outside with initial rushing angles, then roll his hips and surge inside with a speed-to-bull move.
 He frequently multitasks around the edge, stacking quick extensions and hand moves while dipping his hips and breaching the apex.
 Foskey can long-arm with his inside hand to displace tackles, then club-rip quickly on the outside.
-He’s able to combine rip moves with bull-rushes and long-arms and time those moves effectively to win around the edge.
+He’s able to combine rip moves with bull rushes and long-arms — timing those moves effectively to win around the edge.

 Additionally, Foskey’s upper-lower synergy makes him even more appealing as a rusher.
-The Notre Dame EDGE can use a quick euro-step cross-chop off the line.
-That euro-cross-chop helps him gain outside leverage, where he can then transition to a club-rip around the apex, using his ankle flexion to penetrate the pocket.
+The Notre Dame EDGE uses a quick Euro step cross-chop off the line, which helps him gain outside leverage, where he can then transition to a club rip around the apex, using his ankle flexion to penetrate the pocket.

 There are other impressive moves and counters visible on Foskey’s tape, including a long-arm, club-swim combination.
 The bottom line is this: Foskey consistently comes with a pass-rush plan and doesn’t delay in executing it.
 His hands are fast and constantly active.
 He’s never idle, quickly processes leverage, and stacks advanced counters, using every tool at his disposal.

 For his size, Foskey shows off above-average change-of-direction ability and impressive functional athleticism in space.
 This helps him a great deal as a pursuit defender.
 The Notre Dame EDGE also flashes the necessary patience to read options and delayed handoffs.
 And once he commits, he explodes toward the ball.
-He’s a strong tackler in pursuit, engulfing opponents with his length and athleticism, and he chases plays to the whistle.
+Foskey’s a strong tackler in pursuit, engulfing opponents with his length and athleticism, and chasing plays to the whistle.

 Foskey is an extremely well-rounded prospect, but he isn’t perfect.
 Most notably, the Notre Dame EDGE doesn’t have elite bend.
 His hips have some flexibility but aren’t the most fluid.
 His midsection can get locked up at the apex at times, preventing him from dipping under and sustaining acceleration.
 He can’t always roll his hips through the apex and sometimes needs to decelerate and reset inside.

-Moving onward, Foskey’s frame is a bit high-hipped, which sometimes forces him to gather himself before making tight direction changes.
+In a similar vein, Foskey’s frame is a bit high-hipped, which sometimes forces him to gather himself before making tight direction changes.
 He doesn’t always show the torso flexibility to consistently capitalize on burst and squeeze through gaps when stunting inside.
 Furthermore, in space, he can be a bit stiff when changing directions with his tall frame.
-He has played off-ball before but should be primarily on-ball in the NFL.
+He’s played off-ball before but should be primarily on-ball in the NFL.

 Elsewhere, Foskey doesn’t have elite play strength.
 He can be worked off his spot in run defense and can’t always wrestle himself free from anchors when pressuring the apex.
-His leverage can also improve at times.
+His leverage could also improve.
 His power rushes sometimes stall out when his pads drift too far up after contact.
 Once his pad level drifts too high, it can be difficult to recover.
 He also struggles to manage his pad level on approach at times.

 Occasionally, Foskey extends past his base and lurches into contact, neutralizing his lower body and stalling his momentum.
-He can also lurch and lose his balance when his hands miss their mark.
-While Foskey is a formidable hand fighter, his hand strikes can be more precise, and his placement can be cleaner at times.
+He lurches and loses his balance when his hands miss their mark.
+While Foskey is a formidable hand fighter, his hand strikes could be more precise and his placement cleaner.
 The Notre Dame EDGE’s hands sometimes slip past their targets and fail to channel maximum force.